joonas-niinisto/Aktia-Challenge-2021/README.md

 Please complete the following data processing challenge by DD.MM.YYYY.

 ## Description
-Use the data provided in the file Aktia_challenge_dataset.xlsx, and through the use of visualizations and/or statistics examine, for example:
-1. how the service payments of different branches / business areas have developed
+Your task is to use the data provided in the file Aktia_challenge_dataset.xlsx, and through the use of visualizations and/or statistics try to find observations about branches, customers or products that you find relevant to the business.
+For example, you can examine how the service payments of different branches/ business areas have developed.
-1. what kind of customers have paid the most service fees
-1. other factors that you think are significant

 ## Dataset
 ### Explanation